Eukaryotic small ribosomal subunit (40S)

-The eukaryotic small ribosomal subunit (40S) is the smaller subunit of the eukaryotic 80S ribosomes, with the other major component being the large ribosomal subunit (60S).
+The eukaryotic small ribosomal subunit (40S) is the smaller subunit of the eukaryotic ribosome (80S), with the other major component being the large ribosomal subunit (60S).
 The "40S" and "60S" names originate from the convention that ribosomal particles are denoted according to their sedimentation coefficients in Svedberg units.
 It is structurally and functionally related to the 30S subunit of 70S prokaryotic ribosomes.
 However, the 40S subunit is much larger than the prokaryotic 30S subunit and contains many additional protein segments, as well as rRNA expansion segments.

 Function

 The 40S subunit contains the decoding center which monitors the complementarity of tRNA and mRNA in protein translation.
 It is the largest component of several translation initiation complexes, including the 43S and 48S preinitiation complexes (PICs), being bound by several eukaryotic initiation factors, including eIF1, eIF1A, and eIF3.
 The 40S ribosomal subunit is also tightly bound by the HCV IRES to form a binary complex mediate by protein-mRNA and rRNA-mRNA interactions.
 More information can be found in the articles on the ribosome, the eukaryotic ribosome (80S), and the article on protein translation.